Lynton

 Lynton is a town on the Exmoor coast in the North Devon district in the county of Devon, England, approximately 17 mi north-east of Barnstaple and 18 mi west of Minehead, and close to the confluence of the West Lyn and East Lyn rivers.
+Lynton sits directly above the neighbouring village of Lynmouth; the two settlements are separated by a steep gorge.

 Governance

 Lynton is part of the Lynton and Lynmouth electoral ward whose total ward population at the 2011 census was 1,647.
 The two communities are governed at local level by Lynton and Lynmouth Town Council.

 Location and geography

 The two settlements are connected by the Lynton and Lynmouth Cliff Railway.

 The South West Coast Path and Tarka Trail pass through, and the Two Moors Way runs from Ivybridge in South Devon to Lynmouth.
 The Samaritans Way South West runs from Bristol to Lynton and the Coleridge Way from Nether Stowey to Lynmouth.

 The Valley of Rocks and Wringcliff Bay are 0.5 mi to the west.